typescene/typescene.github.io/docs/ref/ManagedChangeEvent.md

 Readonly<ManagedChangeEvent>
 ```
 {:.declarationspec}
-Frozen base change event that can be used instead of creating a new base instance.
+Frozen base change event that can be re-used instead of creating a new `ManagedChangeEvent` instance for every change.